Counselling and Therapy for Men.

 Some of the common issues men bring to therapy include:

-• Relationship difficulties including communication, self-esteem, loneliness, mistrust, anger, intimacy, and distancing behaviours.
+• Relationship difficulties include communication, self-esteem, loneliness, mistrust, anger, intimacy, and distancing behaviours.

-• Compulsive behaviours to self-sooth, porn use, overuse of dating apps, alcohol, and recreational drug use.
+• Compulsive self-soothing behaviours, porn use, overuse of dating apps, alcohol, and recreational drug use.

 • Past childhood wounding such as physical, sexual, and emotional abuse?